tbklang/documentation/docs_src/implementation/31-lexical.md

 ### Grammar

-TODO: fix the link
-The grammar is described in the [language section](31-grammar.md) and can be viewed alongside this section for some context.
+The grammar is described in the [language section](../../language/31-grammar/) and can be viewed alongside this section for some context.

-### Overview of files
+### Overview

 The source code for the lexical analysis part of the compiler is located in `source/tlang/compiler/lexer/` which contains a few important module and class definitions.